Biruhi/urban-traffic-signal-digital-twin/README.md

 ## RQ3 — Does Rule-Based Adaptive Control further improve traffic operations?

-The Rule-Based Adaptive controller performs well in terms of queue reduction.
+The Rule-Based Adaptive controller performs well in queue reduction.

 Compared with Fixed-Time Control, it produces: